gugahoa/bank_accounting/README.md

 ## Getting Started

-These instructions will walk you though on how to run this project locally, for development and testing purposes.
+These instructions will walk you through on how to run this project locally, for development and testing purposes.
-There's no production deployment instructions, as this project is not for production use, but to give a solid base and understanding of the Double Entry Bookkeeping system.
+There are no production deployment instructions, as this project isn't being used in production.

 ### Prerequisites